openhab/openhab-addons/bundles/org.openhab.persistence.influxdb/README.md

 ### Configuration via Web-Interface:
 All settings for this Persistance Service can be found under `Settings` → `Other Services` → `InfluxDB Persistance Service`

-Attention: The File based Configuration (described below) overrides the Configuration in the Web-Interface!
+Attention: The file-based configuration (described below) overrides web interface configuration.

 ### File-based configuration
 This service can be configured in the file `services/influxdb.cfg`.